YaSargis/jelata-framework/README.md

 <p><b>login:</b> admin</p>
 <p><b>password:</b> 123</p>
 <p>PS Be sure to change the administrator password before release.</p>
 More detail instructions you can get after starting the server followink link http://127.0.0.1:8080/jdocumentation

+You can write your own front-end for framework using <a href="https://github.com/YaSargis/jelata-framework-main-frontend">main frontent project</a>

 ## Authors